The Quantitative Reasoning measure of the GRE® General Test assesses your:

 - ability to reason quantitatively and to model and solve problems with quantitative methods

-Some of the questions in the measure are posed in real-life settings, while others are posed in purely mathematical settings.
-The skills, concepts and abilities are tested in the four content areas below:
+Some of the Quantitative Reasoning questions are posed in real-life settings, while others are posed in purely mathematical settings.
+Many of the questions are "word problems," which must be translated and modeled mathematically.
+The skills, concepts and abilities are assessed in the four content areas below.

 - Arithmetic topics include properties and types of integers, such as divisibility, factorization, prime numbers, remainders and odd and even integers; arithmetic operations, exponents and roots; and concepts such as estimation, percent, ratio, rate, absolute value, the number line, decimal representation and sequences of numbers.